Air Canada (ACDVF) Stock Sinks As Market Gains: What You Should Know

-Air Canada will be looking to display strength as it nears its next earnings release.
+Wall Street will be looking for positivity from Air Canada as it approaches its next earnings report date.

 Any recent changes to analyst estimates for Air Canada should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
+These revisions help to show the ever-changing nature of near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Air Canada is holding a Zacks Rank of #2 (Buy) right now.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Air Canada is currently sporting a Zacks Rank of #1 (Strong Buy).

-Investors should also note Air Canada's current valuation metrics, including its Forward P/E ratio of 7.58.
-This valuation marks a premium compared to its industry's average Forward P/E of 7.54.
+Digging into valuation, Air Canada currently has a Forward P/E ratio of 7.63.
+This valuation marks a discount compared to its industry's average Forward P/E of 7.96.

 The Transportation - Airline industry is part of the Transportation sector.
-This industry currently has a Zacks Industry Rank of 178, which puts it in the bottom 30% of all 250+ industries.
+This group has a Zacks Industry Rank of 181, putting it in the bottom 29% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.